Ian Brady 'may have revealed' Keith Bennett burial place

 He was abducted on his way to visit his grandmother in Manchester on 16 June 1964.
 His mother Winnie Johnson, 78, has fought a long campaign to get Brady to reveal the location of her son's grave.

-A Greater Manchester Police (GMP) spokesman said: "On 30 July 2012, Greater Manchester Police received information that led officers to believe that Ian Brady had recently given details of the location of Keith Bennett's body to one of his long-term visitors."'Duty to investigate'
+A Greater Manchester Police (GMP) spokesman said: "On 30 July 2012, Greater Manchester Police received information that led officers to believe that Ian Brady had recently given details of the location of Keith Bennett's body to one of his long-term visitors."

 Martin Bottomley, from Greater Manchester Police's Major and Cold Case Crime Unit, said: "I want to be explicitly clear about this - Ian Brady has not revealed to police the location of Keith's body.